Cardio and Heart Health: What Black Women Need to Know

 Aerobic activity improves insulin sensitivity and helps regulate blood sugar levels.
 Combined with a nourishing diet, even a daily power walk can lower your risk of developing type 2 diabetes by up to 60%, according to research.

-Cardio isn’t about perfection—it’s about protection.
 You don’t need a gym or a fancy workout routine.
 You just need a moment to choose yourself, every day.
-Whether it’s dancing in your kitchen, walking with a friend, or following a quick YouTube video, your movement matters—and your heart will thank you.
+Whether it’s dancing in your kitchen, walking with a friend, or following a quick YouTube video, exercising matters.